 In BigML, the Association resource object can be built from any dataset, and its results are a list of association rules between the items in the dataset.
 In the example case, the corresponding association rule would have hamburguers and ketchup as the items at the left hand side of the association rule and bread would be the item at the right hand side.
-Both sides in this association rule are related, in the sense that observing the items in the left hand side.
+Both sides in this association rule are related, in the sense that observing the items in the left hand side implies observing the items in the right hand side.
 There are some metrics to ponder the quality of these association rules: